Joystream/community-repo/council-reports/alexandria-testnet/Alexandria Council #2 report - 24-20-2020.md

 Usernames referenced are Joystream usernames.
 All times are calculated based on 6 second blocktimes and not actual blocktimes.
-The Council Round number is taken from the chain, the KPI rounds have an offset number.

 This report was compiled by @tomato with assistance from @freakstatic